ErnestAsena/Customer-Analytics/README.md

 # Customer-Analytics
-## Analysis and Clustering  of Customers and Predicting Customer Behaviour
+## Analysis and Clustering  of Customers and Predicting Customer Conversion.
-## Using Deep Learning using TensorFlow.

 For this project, I performed a cluster analysis on customers with K-Means and used Principal Component Analysis for